 Is Probate required?

-If the deceased leaves assets worth £50,000 or more in their sole name, it is necessary for the estate to go through probate.
+If the deceased leaves a property or assets worth £15,000 or more in their sole name, it is usually necessary for the estate to go through probate.

 You will need to obtain a Grant of Probate if a Will is in place.

 You will need to obtain a Letter of Administration also called a Grant of Representation if the deceased did not have a Will.

 What are considered as assets of £15,000 or more?

 - Land held in their own name or as ‘tenants in common’

 If the deceased’s estate is worth less than £15,000 a Grant of Probate or a Grant of Representation may not be required.

 If the deceased owned anything jointly with someone else, as a joint tenant on a property for example or as a signatory on a joint bank account, then everything relating to that joint relationship passes automatically to the surviving joint owner and is not considered part of the deceased’s estate.

 Similarly, anything held in a Trust or being directed to a Trust within a Will is not considered part of the deceased’s estate and as such will not be required to go through the Probate process however it may still be taken into account for inheritance tax purposes and the appropriate process adhered to.